Saint Melangell's Orthodox Church

 With all of the above considerations in mind, our policy at St Melangell’s is as follows:

-1. Those who have already received an Orthodox Baptism or who have been received into the Orthodox Church by Chrismation (including the Eastern Orthodox, Oriental Orthodox, and Western Orthodox, as well as various jurisdictions designated as “True” or “Genuine” Orthodox) have already received the one baptism for the remission of sins and cannot be baptised again.
+1. Those who have already received an Orthodox Baptism or who have been received into the Orthodox Church by Chrismation have already received the one baptism for the remission of sins and cannot be baptised again.
 If they have fallen away from the Orthodox Church, they will be received back by Confession and absolution.

 2. New converts to Christianity, seeking entry into the Orthodox Church for the first time, will be received as standard through the sacraments of Baptism, Chrismation, and the Holy Eucharist.
 This applies to those coming from other Christian confessions, with the exceptions detailed below.

-3. Where there is a pastoral need, Roman and Eastern Catholics, whose churches are generally faithful to the Apostolic Tradition where baptism is concerned, may be received by economia, i.e. confession of the Orthodox Faith, followed by Chrismation and the Holy Eucharist.
+3. Where there is a pastoral need, Roman and Eastern Catholics, as well as Oriental Orthodox, whose churches are generally faithful to the Apostolic Tradition where baptism is concerned, may be received by economia, i.e. confession of the Orthodox Faith, followed by Chrismation and the Holy Eucharist.

 4. Where there is a pastoral need, Protestant and Anglican Christians whose baptisms can be verified by memory or by a reliable witness or certificate to have been performed by triple application of water (immersion or affusion) “in the name of the Father, and of the Son, and of the Holy Spirit”, may be received by economia, i.e. confession of the Orthodox Faith, followed by Chrismation and the Holy Eucharist.